-See the Self-Service Kiosk Installation and Configuration document for details.
+See the Self-Service Kiosk guide for details.

-MyID Identity Agent app
+• MyID Identity Agent app

 For mobile-based derived credentials, you must have the MyID Identity Agent app installed on your mobile device.
 You can configure the Self-Service Kiosk to allow you to download the Identity Agent onto your mobile device.